SignalK/specification/gitbook-docs/security.md

 ## Authentication

-Authentication for Signal K REST and WebSockets connections is based on HTTP cookies or tokens carried in the HTTP header.
+Authentication for Signal K connections is based on a token carried in the message, or in a cookie for a HTTP request.
+The tokens can be of any type, but are typically JWT tokens.See https://jwt.io/

+There are 3  authentication actions:

+* authenticate - login and obtain a token
+* logout - invalidate a token
+* validate - validate a token with auto-renewal if valid.

+All 3 actions can be done via HTTP REST semantics for web based clients, or by sending signalk messages for others.

 ### Authentication via HTTP